varmara/data-engineering-zoomcamp-2024/021-workshop-1/README.md

 ### Example 3: Streaming download

 In this example, we stream download the data and process it row-by-row.
-- `.jsonl` file is already split into lines (each line is a json document, or a “row” of data) making the code simpler
+- `.jsonl` file is already split into lines (each line is a json document, or a "row" of data) making the code simpler
 - `.json` files could also be downloaded in this fashion, e.g., using the `ijson` library.

 Pros: **High throughput, easy memory management**